 This policy provides advice and guidance for healthcare professionals to ensure the safe prescribing and dispensing of valproate for all patients across SWL.
-The policy must be used in conjunction with local standard operating procedures, organisational policies and the Medicines and Healthcare products Regulatory Agency (MHRA) Healthcare Professional Guide.
+The policy must be used in conjunction with local standard operating procedures, organisational policies and the Medicines and Healthcare products Regulatory Agency (MHRA) guide for healthcare professionals.